Filesystem mounts

 sshfs

-process in the guest may have an access to unexposed host directories.
+process in the guest may have access to unexposed host directories.

 9p